james-cranley/LiveRota/README.md

 LiveRota watches a rota Excel file, regenerates `.ics` calendar files when it changes, and serves them over HTTP from a Raspberry Pi (or any Linux host).

+## Rota input
+- .xlsx format
+- People are column names, rows are dates, values are shift names
+- Dates in ISO8601 format in a date column (the name of which is configurable, default=`date`)
+- People shoud be single string e.g. 'JamesCranley' not 'James Cranley'

 ## Features
 - Watches your rota file for edits using `watchdog`.
 - Runs a custom `make_ics.py` to generate `.ics` files.